XevoInc/ws/README.md

 commands.
 The tests will be run from the build directory of the project as if you had run `ws env -b PROJECT TEST`.

+The `cwd` paremeter to the tests allows tests to run in an alternate directory that the build directory.
+Any of the template variables listed below can be used for this.

 ### ws config
 `ws config` sets either workspace-wide or per-project configuration settings.
 The following settings are supported: